biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 ## Issues

+- Features: Imperative, like "Enable federated network data sources"
+- Bugs: Statement, like "Federated data sources crash with nematode sequences"

 ## PRs and review

 - discrete changes; bundled changes that can be logically separated should be
-- Squash & Merge: Recommended/preferred, but not required for PR or for merge
+- Squash & Merge: Recommended/preferred, but not required for PR submission or for merge
+- PRs generally require one approval.
+Ideally, approval should be sought from a second institution as well.
+Exception: Administrative changes may be committed directly by the executive director as we transition to community management.

 ## Release process